-Boys lost weight but in good health as Thai cave rescue restores faith
+Thai boys skinnier but in good health after 'extraordinary' cave rescue

 Parents of the first four boys freed on Sunday have been able to visit them but had to wear protective suits and stand 2 metres (7 feet) away as a precaution.

-Thongchai said one from the last group rescued on Tuesday had a lung infection and they were all were given vaccinations for rabies and tetanus.
+Thongchai said one from the last group rescued on Tuesday had a lung infection and they were all given vaccinations for rabies and tetanus.

-The group ventured into the vast cave complex in northern Thailand after soccer practice on June 23 and their rescue dominated front page headlines in Thailand.
+The group ventured into the vast cave complex in northern Thailand after soccer practice on June 23 and were lost for nine days before they were discovered by British divers.

+Getting them out - which involved teaching boys as young as 11 who were not strong swimmers to dive through narrow, submerged passages - proved a monumental challenge.
+A former Thai Navy SEAL died during a mission in the cave on Friday.

 “Hooyah!
-Mission accomplished,” read another, echoing the rallying cry of the Thai navy SEALs involved in the rescue.
+Mission accomplished,” read one headline, echoing the rallying cry of the Thai navy SEALs involved in the rescue.

 The hashtag #Hooyah was also hugely popular with Thai netizens wanting to show their support for the hundreds of rescuers, including divers from around the world, who helped to get the boys out.

-Rescue mission chief Narongsak Osottanakorn thanked people in Thailand and from around the world soon after the final rescues were completed.
+Thai Prime Minister Prayuth Chan-ochra made a televised statement thanking everyone involved in the mission who “shared their expertise, manpower and equipments”.

+Official help came from Britain, the United States, Japan, Laos, Myanmar, China and Australia, a government document showed.
+There were also volunteers from Denmark, Germany, Belgium, Canada, Ukraine and Finland.

 A senior Australian police officer acknowledged the degree of international cooperation “in a very unfriendly environment”.

 “It is amazing what the human being can do.
 There are extraordinary people doing extraordinary things,” Glenn McEwan, the Australian Federal Police’s Asia manager, told reporters in Chiang Rai.